 Conclusion

 Standard pact compliance evaluation is necessary but insufficient.
-The 23.4-point adversarial compliance gap across agents is not a marginal edge case — it is the expected result of evaluating agents against well-formed inputs in controlled conditions.
-Production agents receive adversarial inputs routinely.
-Testing compliance only under normal conditions leaves a predictable and significant vulnerability unaddressed.
+The adversarial compliance gap — whether it is large or modest — is the testable empirical phenomenon APCT is designed to measure and remediate.
+Production agents receive adversarial inputs routinely; testing compliance only under normal conditions leaves a predictable vulnerability unaddressed.